 Guests who have grown to love Bishop often desire to take a deep dive into the diversity of the Eastern Sierra’s treasures.
 The compilation below consolidates the area’s richness in one easy-to-find location.
 Nothing like this exists either in the digital domain or in print.
 It is a unique, one-of-a-kind, compendium that will keep you entertained for many days.

 The following assemblage provides digital links to stories about the Eastern Sierra via videos, slide shows, cinematic films, podcasts, and documents immersing you into the area’s natural history on a grand scale.
 This “work in progress”, continually incorporates new features we uncover in the digital domain.
-Numerous gems are displayed in the list below.
+Numerous gems are displayed on a Bishop Hidden Stories Playlist and in the list below.

 Bishop History, Information, & Features